It looks like we can't visit Boston now because we apprehended a couple of illegals up there and we didn't ask for their papers.

 Good afternoon, sir.

-Thanks for taking my call.
+Thanks for taking the call.

 You bet.

-And if those children want to see an ecological disaster, you ought to take them down to the uh southern border and show them all the trash, the detritus, and other stuff left.
+And if those children want to see an ecological disaster, you ought to take them down to the southern border and show them all the trash, the detritus, and other stuff left.

-Water jugs, clothes, food canisters where these people have come across by the thousands, trampled down the brush on the ranch lands, created trails hundreds of yards wide, and just made a terrible, terrible mess for ranchers to clean up down there.
+Water jugs, clothes, food canisters, where these people have come across by the thousands, trampled down the brush on the ranchlands, created trails hundreds of yards wide, and just made a terrible, terrible mess for ranchers to clean up down there.

 Well, they just want a better life, though.